HB645 (2024) Detail

 DECENTRALIZED AUTONOMOUS ORGANIZATIONS

 301-B:1 Short Title.
-This act may be cited as the “New Hampshire Decentralized Autonomous Organization act” (the “act”).
+This act may be cited as the “New Hampshire Decentralized Autonomous Organization Act” (the “Act”).

-301-B:2 Purpose of This Act.
-The general court finds that the state’s economy and its citizens will benefit from, and the development of business and investment in New Hampshire will be facilitated by, making available a unique legal entity form that can provide a framework that enhances the capacity of decentralized autonomous organizations to conduct commercial, social, charitable, educational, mutualistic or social activities within both the digital and physical spheres.
-The general court finds that the statutory recognition of decentralized autonomous organizations in accordance with this act will introduce greater certainty for treatment of decentralized autonomous organizations under state law, particularly with respect to the rights and duties of their developers, participants and administrators.
-It is the intent of the general court to give the constituent developers, participants and administrators of decentralized autonomous organizations the widest discretion to establish mechanisms and structures that will support sound development and innovation for such entities consistent with the provisions of this chapter.
+301-B:2 Purpose of this Act.
+The general court finds that the state’s economy and its citizens will benefit from, and the development of business and investment in New Hampshire will be facilitated by, making available a unique legal entity form that can provide a framework that enhances the capacity of decentralized autonomous organizations to conduct commercial, social, educational, mutualistic, or social activities within both the digital and physical spheres.
+The general court finds that the statutory recognition of decentralized autonomous organizations in accordance with this act will introduce greater certainty for treatment of decentralized autonomous organizations under state law, particularly with respect to the rights and duties of their developers, participants, and administrators.
+It is the intent of the general court to give the constituent developers, participants, and administrators of decentralized autonomous organizations the widest discretion to establish mechanisms and structures that will support sound development and innovation for such entities consistent with the provisions of this chapter.

 301-B:3 Policy of This Act.
 It is the policy of this act to give maximum effect to the principle of freedom of contract and to the enforceability of transactions executed pursuant to smart contracts that establish and maintain decentralized autonomous organizations according with a policy principle of ‘intent of code is law’.